The history of piano is often said to begin with the invention of the Fortepiano by Bartolomeo Cristofori in Italy around 1740.

 But the Clavichord, although still popular, was very soft and therefore not useful in an orchestra.

-There became an increasing need for another kind of instrument.
-An instrument that could play both loud and soft, and could be used together with other instruments...
+So, there was an increasing need for another kind of instrument.
+An instrument that could play both loud and soft, and was loud enough to be used together with other instruments...

-The first "real" piano in the history of piano keyboards, was basically a harpsichord played with hammers (covered in leather and hitting the strings instead of quills plucking them).
+The first real piano in the history of piano keyboards, was basically a harpsichord, but played with hammers (covered in leather) hitting the strings instead of quills plucking them like the Harpsichord.

 It was proudly named “Gravicembalo Col Piano e Forte” or "Fortepiano" (also "Pianoforte"), since it could be played both loud and soft!